Mahathma

-Mahathma is a 1996 Malayalam-language crime action film directed by Shaji Kailas and written by T. Damodaran, which stars Suresh Gopi in the lead role, while Ganesh Kumar, Devan, Rajan P. Dev, Biju Menon and Ramya Krishnan appear in supporting roles.
+Mahathma is a 1996 Malayalam-language action thriller film directed by Shaji Kailas and written by T. Damodaran, which stars Suresh Gopi in the lead role, while Ganesh Kumar, Devan, Rajan P. Dev, Biju Menon and Ramya Krishnan appear in supporting roles.

 Plot

 Devadevan, an underworld gangster decides to appear in front of Justice Varma Commission, who is holding a probe into the serial blasts that claimed innocent lives.
 Devadevan's claim of divulging solid evidence of the hands of several top politicians and gangsters in the blasts and communal riots that followed made many of his rivals sleepless.
 Just on reaching the court premise, he is shot point-blank.
 Severely wounded, Devan is admitted in ICU, from where his memories travel to his early days of crime.